Nitecore NU17 Headlamp Review

-Nitecore has a new ultralight headlamp, with high output, high CRI, and red all built in!
-It’s smaller than the previous iteration of this light, so would likely be great for long runs and the like.
+The new Nitecore NU17 headlamp has high output, high CRI, and red built-in!
+Smaller than the previous iteration, it would be great for runs.

 Official Specs and Features